schillij95/ThaumatoAnakalyptor/README.md

     ```bash
     uc = y + 500, z + 500, x + 500
     ```
+- **Checkpoint and Training Data:**
+    Checkpoint and training data can be downloaded from the private Vesuvius Challenge SFTP server under ```GrandPrizeSubmission-31-12-2023/Codebase/automatic segmentation/ThaumatoAnakalyptor```.

 ### Execute the Pipeline
 - **Setup:**
-    Download the checkpoint for the instance segmentation model and place it into ```ThaumatoAnakalyptor/mask3d/saved/train/last-epoch.ckpt```.
+    Download the checkpoint ```last-epoch.ckpt``` for the instance segmentation model and place it into ```ThaumatoAnakalyptor/mask3d/saved/train/last-epoch.ckpt```.
 Build and start the Docker Container:

     ```bash
     docker build -t thaumato_image -f DockerfileThaumato .